Oluwatobi92/Employees_attrition_analysis/README.md

 ## <p align='left'/> Problem statement </p>
 Despite being a prominent player in the energy sector, Sunshine Oil and Gas is experiencing a concerning rate of employee attrition.
 This phenomenon poses a significant challenge to the company's operational stability, employee morale, and long-term growth prospects.
 To address this issue effectively, it is imperative to gain a comprehensive understanding of the underlying factors contributing to attrition within the organization.
 By analyzing employee demographics, job-related variables, and satisfaction levels, this study aims to identify the root causes of attrition and propose actionable insights to mitigate its impact, improve retention strategies, and foster a more engaged and stable workforce.
 ## <p align='left'/> Data sourcing </p>
 This project is focused on analyzing employee attrition within an imaginary company called Sunshine Oil and Gas.
-The dataset for this analysis was sourced online and it contains information on employee demographics, job-related variables, and satisfaction levels.
+The dataset for this analysis was given by Mr. Temidayo Ayeni, the facilitator of the Skilharvest data analysis bootcamp and it contains information on employee demographics, job-related variables, and satisfaction levels.
 ## <p align='left'/> Data cleaning and transformation </p>
 For data visualization, I employed Power BI, utilizing its Query Editor functionality for data cleaning..
 Some of the applied steps includes the following;
 - used first row as header